 Turning off Microsoft Defender using Group Policy

-Group policy is a Windows feature that offers access to a wide variety of advanced settings, giving you more control over the computer’s working environment.
+Group policy is a Windows feature that offers access to various advanced settings, giving you more control over the computer’s working environment.
 Under group policy, you can configure or manage applications, user settings, and operating systems.

-While this editor is only available in select operating systems (including Windows 10 Enterprise, Windows 10 Pro, and Windows 10 Education editions), you may still be able to access it through the Run box by typing in gpedit.msc.
+While this editor is only available in select operating systems (including Windows 10 Enterprise, Pro, and Education editions), you may still be able to access it through the Run box by typing in gpedit.msc.

-If you cannot access the Group Policy editor through the Run box when not running these versions of Windows, I would recommend using the REG file option instead.
+If you cannot access the Group Policy editor through the Run box when not running these Windows versions, I recommend using the REG file option instead.

-To turn off Windows Defender using Group Policy, follow the following simple steps:
+To turn off Defender using Group Policy, follow the following simple steps:

-Step 1: Set the Windows Defender Antivirus Tamper Protection to Off
+Step 1: Set the Defender Antivirus Tamper Protection to Off

 - Under Windows Security, click on the Virus & Protection icon.
 This is the first icon, as shown in the image below.